 Physical Wellness Toolkit

 Watching what you put into your body, how much activity you get, and your weight are important for keeping your body working properly.
 Positive physical health habits can help decrease your stress, lower your risk of disease, and increase your energy.
 Flip each card below for checklists on how to improve your health in each area.
 Click on the images to read articles about each topic.
 You can also print the checklists separately or all together to share with others or as a reminder to yourself.

 6 strategies for improving your physical health

 To increase your activity:

-- Rearrange your home so you can stand upright or walk on a treadmill while watching TV or using the computer.
+Set up your space so you can walk on a treadmill while watching TV or stand when using the computer.

-- Set an alarm on your computer to go off every hour and prompt you to move around for a minute or two.
+Set an alarm to go off every hour as a reminder to move around for a minute or two.

 To reach your weight loss goals:

 - Select a mix of colorful vegetables each day.

 - Go easy on fats and oils.